Cesar Virata: Academe

-Prior to assuming leadership positions in the government service during the Marcos administration, Virata used to teach at the business school of the University of the Philippines Diliman.
+Prior to assuming leadership positions in the government service during the Marcos administration, Virata taught at the business school of the University of the Philippines Diliman.
 He served as dean of the College of Business Administration, which was named after him on April 12, 2013, by the University of the Philippines Board of Regents (BOR) as the Cesar E.A.
 Virata School of Business.
-Several interest groups, including U.P.
-Kilos Na, have protested this renaming of the business school, and the BOR decided to restudy its decision during its board meeting held last July 29, 2013.
-Some members in certain interest groups, including U.P.
-Kilos Na, the UP Diliman University Council, undergraduates of the UP College of Business, and in the BOR itself then objected to renaming the business school after Virata.
+This decision was driven by a commitment from businessman and UP alumnus Magdaleno Albarracin, who pledged to donate ₱40 million to the university, conditioned upon the board's approval to rename the college after Virata.

+The renaming sparked protests from several sectors within the UP community, including faculty, U.P.
+Kilos Na and UP School of Business Student Council.
+The objectors argued against honoring Virata, with many citing his role as a top-ranking official and enabler of the Marcos dictatorship, a regime marked by widespread human rights abuses and economic plunder.
+Critics also questioned the ethics of allowing a private financial donation to influence the naming of a public academic institution.
+Because of this intense backlash, the BOR decided to restudy its decision during its board meeting held on July 29, 2013.
 The matter was discussed at length in a series of meetings which resulted in the BOR re-affirming its decision to rename the college after Virata.

-Family and personal life
+Personal life

 Cesar Virata and wife Phylita "Joy" Gamboa Virata at the eulogy for Onofre Corpuz, April 1, 2013.

-Virata is married to Phylita Joy Gamboa, a popular stage actress, and has three children: Steven Cesar, a businessman; Gillian Joyce, an educator; and Michael Dean, a doctor specializing in infectious diseases.
-The grandnephew of the first president, Emilio Aguinaldo, Virata holds an MBA from the Wharton School of the University of Pennsylvania.
-Virata is also an accomplished tennis player.
-His uncle, Leonides Sarao Virata, also served during under Marcos as Secretary of Trade and Industry and chairman of the Development Bank of the Philippines.
-As with most of his family, Virata is a member of the Philippine Independent Church.
+Virata is married to Phylita Joy Gamboa, a Philippine stage actress and theater director.
+Together, they have three children: Steven Cesar, a businessman; Gillian Joyce, an educator; and Michael Dean, a physician specializing in infectious disease.
+Virata is a grandnephew of the first president of the Philippines, Emilio Aguinaldo, and half-nephew to Leonides Sarao Virata, who also served under the Marcos regime as Secretary of Trade and Industry and chairman of the Development Bank of the Philippines.
+Outside of his professional life, Virata is known to be an accomplished tennis player.
+Virata is a member of the Philippine Independent Church.

 Biographies

 Virata's life and his impact on Philippine economic history have been the subject of various books.
-The most of extensive biography to cover Virata as its main subject is Gerardo Sicat's 2014 biography, "Cesar Virata: Life and Times Through Four Decades of Philippine Economic History."
-He is also one of the main subjects of Teresa S. Encarnacion Tadem's 2019 Ateneo Press book "Philippine Politics and the Marcos Technocrats: The Emergence and Evolution of a Power Elite."
+The most of extensive biography to cover Virata as its main subject is Gerardo Sicat's biography, Cesar Virata: Life and Times Through Four Decades of Philippine Economic History (2014).
+Sicat was a top economist during the Marcos dictatorship and a close associate of Virata.
+He is also one of the main subjects of Teresa S. Encarnacion Tadem's Ateneo Press book Philippine Politics and the Marcos Technocrats: The Emergence and Evolution of a Power Elite (2019).